 For much of the 20th century, adoption agencies advocated full secrecy and anonymity between adoptive parents and biological parents.
 This is still a problem today.
 Many adoption agencies fear that the disclosure of an adoptee’s background information may hinder their chances for adoption and thus withhold vital adoptee background information.

-• An adoption agency failed to disclose medical background on child, including the existence of psychological illness, medical ailments, psychiatric needs and disability
+• An adoption agency failed to disclose medical background on the child, including the existence of psychological illness, medical ailments, psychiatric needs, and disability

 • Negligent disclosure or negligent misrepresentation